topology-gg/isaac/isaac/docs/eng/carsedao.md

 total effective voices = 1 * voices_{n} + γ * voices_{n-1} + γ^n * voices_0  ∀ participant
 ```
 where `n` denotes Subject epoch, `n=0` denotes the genesis Subject for a given CarseDAO, and `0 < γ < 1`.

-##### Subject evolution deadlock
-It is possible for a Subject to be too difficult in recognizing meaningful play while needed to iterate for such difficulty, forming a deadlock.
-Despite player's eager participation, if no voice is granted, no proposal could pass, which prevents Subject evolution.
-A solution would be to let proposal pass automatically if it has 0 vote for both for and against.